From the excitement of ringing the opening bell to the ongoing rhythm of regulatory reporting

 Challenge 1: The Translation Trap

 Companies must often translate complex financial and legal concepts from their native language.
 A mistranslation of a material contract term or accounting principle can trigger SEC inquiries.
+A KPMG study on cross-border reporting found that translation-related disclosures are among the top five reasons the SEC issues comment letters to foreign filers (KPMG, 2023).

 Solution: Invest in specialized translation services and have bilingual financial experts review all translations.